-Even after being adapted from the manga back in 2004 it’s still very good and well written, even if it has been condensed and adapted from the manga.
+Even after being adapted from the manga back in 2004, it’s still very good and well-written, even if it has been condensed and adapted from the manga.

-There are some really nice hand drawn backdrops of the landscape at the time and it’s very eye catching.
+There are some really nice hand-drawn backdrops of the landscape at the time and it’s very eye-catching.
 You can really see a lot of work has gone into creating the series and the settings we see the characters in.

-The narrative is something that is inst really built on in the first stages of the Anime and that leaves a lot open to question which is good in one way as it keeps the viewer always asking questions and wanting more.
-We start to see more and more hints on the story of the series later on.
+The narrative is something that isn’t really built on in the first stages of the Anime and that leaves a lot open to questions which are good in one way as it keeps the viewer always asking questions and wanting more.
+We start to see more and more hints about the story of the series later on.

-It has a great narrative, fun characters which are very easy to like and sympathise with, a soundtrack that gives the show heart but also keeps it moving and many fun and emotional moments in the series.
+It has a great narrative, fun characters which are very easy to like and sympathize with, a soundtrack that gives the show heart but also keeps it moving, and many fun and emotional moments in the series.
 You can watch it on Netflix here: https://www.netflix.com/browse?jbv=70213065

 Did we answer: Why should I watch Samurai Champloo?
 If we did, please like and share.
 Thank you for reading, have a great day, and stay safe!